Dr. Wolfram Bergande

 International Summer and Winter University

-Wolfram Bergande holds a PhD in Philosophy.
-He specializes in Philosophy of Culture, with an interest in both art & design and economic ethics & anthropology.
+Wolfram Bergande holds a PhD in Philosophy and a master's degree in Psychology.
+He specializes in Philosophy of Culture, with an interest in both art & design, economic ethics & anthropology, and psychology.

 In recent years, he has been teaching as a senior lecturer at the Philosophy Department of Bamberg University, at the University of Arts Bremen, the University of Arts Berlin and at Bauhaus-University Weimar, where he served as Assistant Professor from 2011 until 2018.